 As Maryland and Washington, D.C., personal injury attorneys, our staff is well aware of the consequences that can arise if another driver loses his or her ability to control their vehicle.
 Accidents involving all manner of motor vehicles take place on a daily basis all across the state.
 From Annapolis and Baltimore to Gaithersburg and Columbia, a moment’s inattention on the part of a commercial trucker can end up changing the course of someone’s life.

-At Lebowitz & Mzhen, LLC, we provide skilled legal representation to injured victims of car, truck and motorcycle collisions.
+At Lebowitz & Mzhen Personal Injury Lawyers, we provide skilled legal representation to injured victims of car, truck and motorcycle collisions.
 Being involved in any kind of a traffic accident is never a pleasant experience, but those collisions involving commercial vehicles can be particularly devastating.
 And while drivers have a generally confident sense of control, the occupants of a passenger car or city bus do not.
 Yet, at least as many passengers are injured or killed each year as drivers behind the wheel.

 When it comes to those vehicle occupants who receive serious injuries in a traffic collision -- whether the crash involves two smaller passenger cars or an automobile and a large commercial truck -- the injured passengers may often have a better legal road to travel when seeking damages; certainly better than the driver of the vehicle in which that individual was a passenger.

 In a strange twist of fate, vehicle passengers who are injured in traffic accidents typically do not have to be concerned with proving liability when filing a personal injury lawsuit.
 And the reason is simple -- an individual who has been injured in a car crash while a passenger should have no liability himself, whereas one of the two drivers would necessarily prove the other motorist was at fault.
 The passenger essentially has no responsibility to prove who caused the accident, only to claim damages as a result of the accident.